Introduction

 1. Decision-making

-Insights from market intelligence add value to your business, especially when it comes to decision-making.
-When appropriately configured into a market intelligence process, market intelligence in the form of real-time daily or weekly market reports give the leadership instant access to actionable information, which means more efficient decisions.
+Real-time market updates, delivered via marketing intelligence tools, allow for fast, confident decisions.Β When appropriately configured into a market intelligence process, market intelligence in the form of real-time daily or weekly market reports give the leadership instant access to actionable information, which means more efficient decisions.

 2. Marketing strategy